 This link provides kids an online scavenger hunt that helps them learn about the history of Memorial Day.

 Recognize our Heroes

 Teach your children about medals of honor.
-You can print a Medal of Honor coloring book and learn the history behind our brave Soldiers.
+You can print a Medal of Honor coloring page and learn the history behind our brave Soldiers.

 Educate with History